Royals vs. Yankees Player Props Betting Odds

-Player prop bet odds for Gleyber Torres, Bobby Witt Jr. and others are available when the New York Yankees host the Kansas City Royals at Yankee Stadium on Saturday (at 1:05 PM ET).
+Gleyber Torres and Bobby Witt Jr. are two of the players with prop bets available when the New York Yankees and the Kansas City Royals square off at Yankee Stadium on Sunday (at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!